pebri86/esplay-fMSX/README.md

 # Multiplayer

-Multiplayer is really fun.
-I tested It a hole night with some friends and a couple of beers ;)

 To use multiplayer you need to have exactly the same BIOS files on both devices and the same game file in the same directory.
 The best way is to simply copy the SD from one device.

 One is the server, the other is the client.
 The server starts a game with "start multiplayer server" in the menu, the other one chooses "multiplayer client".
 The server selects a ROM or a floppy disk.
 Both devices will restart and they run now the same game.